-The Schottky diode or Schottky Barrier Diode unlike the semiconductor diode that has a P-N juntion, has an N-Metal junction.
+The Schottky diode or Schottky Barrier Diode, unlike the semiconductor diode that has a P-N junction, has an N-Metal junction.
 These diodes are characterized by their switching speed and low voltage drop when they are forward biased (typically 0.25 to 0.4 volts).

 Its symbol is showed on the following diagram.

-This diode works allmost like the ideal diode unlike the common semiconductor diode.
+This diode works almost like the ideal diode, unlike the common semiconductor diode.
 However, it has some features that make it impossible to use in power applications.

-Diagram showing the differences of the Schottky diode curve and the common PN diode curve
+Differences between the Schottky diode curve and the PN diode curve

 The common P-N diode has its curve in red and the Schottky diode has its curve in blue.
 It can be seen from the diagram that the Schottky diode has a lower voltage drop than that of the PN diode, when it is forward biased.
 It is also observed that the same happens when the diodes are reverse biased.

 - It does not withstand large voltages when it is reverse biased (VCRR).
-However it has a large number of applications in high-speed circuits like computers circuits where high speeds are needed for switching.
+However, it has numerous applications in high-speed circuits like computers circuits where high speeds are needed for switching.

-Also, when it is forward biased has a low voltage drop causing small energy comsumption.
+Also, when it is forward biased, has a low voltage drop causing small energy consumption.

 - Radio frequency mixer and detector diode